Skip to main content

 A diet rich in fruits, vegetables, lean proteins, and whole grains can significantly support your body’s natural detox process.
 Foods like leafy greens, garlic, and lemons are particularly known for their detoxifying properties.

-Many detox products, including drinks and pills, are marketed with claims to expedite the THC detox process.
-However, there is limited scientific evidence to support the effectiveness of these products.
+Many detox products, including drinks and pills, are marketed with claim to expedite the THC detox process or to “flush THC from your system”.
+However, there is limited to no scientific evidence to support the effectiveness of these products.
 Their efficacy is widely debated, and they may not be reliable.
 Additionally, some of these products can be costly and may not offer the promised benefits.
+Consulting a healthcare professional before using any detox aids is always recommended.

 How Long Does THC Stay In Your System?